Minas, Uruguay: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-If you go to the Museo de Réplicas en Miniaturas, wear museum-appropriate clothing and take:
+If you see the Museo de Réplicas en Miniaturas, wear museum-appropriate clothing and take:

 Small portable cooler